autistic-symposium/blockchains-security-toolkit/README.md

-# 🧱⛓☠️ [Scratch Space] Smart Contracts and Security
+# 🧱⛓☠️ Smart Contracts and Security

 <br>